 The Flandreau Santee Sioux Tribe operates under a constitution and is governed by a seven-member Executive Committee or Tribal Council.
 The elected terms are staggered in years and candidates must live within the defined reservation to be an elected official.

 The Constitution of the United States places treaties as the Supreme Law of the land.
 The Dakota people of the Flandreau Santee Sioux Tribe are parties to various treaties made with the United States, the rights associated with such treaties are acknowledged.
 Those treaty rights and the guidance contained in the FSST Constitution and its Preamble provides tribal leadership with the direction and their mission in servicing the needs of their people and strives to regain the traditional, cultural and spiritual values of their heritage and mandates that the sovereignty and well-being of all tribal members be protected at all times.

-To view or down load a copy of the Flandreau Santee Sioux Constitution, click here.
+To view or download a copy of the Flandreau Santee Sioux Constitution and Bylaws, click here.

 FSST Law & Order Code

 - Title 1: General Provisions